Scandal Season 6 Episode 8 Recap A Stomach For Blood

 Sarah even tells Abby later that she was a complete fool to believe she could run for president.
 Yeah, no kidding.
 It would have been more believable to the audience if Abby had ever shown a shred of interest in political office, but she hasn’t and that’s why this feels so fly-by-night.
 Either way, however, Sarah and Paeus getting Abby on board was all a ruse to get someone helping them from the inside.

 Granted, Abby wasn't helping Sarah and Co. because of her desire to be president.
 She was helping them because after they set up her up with a PAC (political action committee), they dropped the bomb that the $300 million used to fund it came from North Korea and they could turn Abby in for terrorism.
-They also kidnapped her boyfriend Leo ( ), so she was essentially blackmailed into helping frame Cyrus (Jeff Perry) for Vargas' assassination.
+They also kidnapped her boyfriend, so she was essentially blackmailed into helping frame Cyrus (Jeff Perry) for Vargas' assassination.

 Advertisement